 Next port of call was Whitby Brewery tap room, necessitating a climb of those famous 199 steps which have been a landmark for around five hundred years.
 The tap room is tiny enough to encourage conversation between all its inhabitants at once, including the four legged and enthusiastic type.
 Its position at the top of those steps ensures that everyone who arrives will be desperate for a pint of Whitby Abbey Blond, and fortunately it’s an entirely appropriate pint to recover with.

-Having reacquainted myself with Whitby through my strolling (including passing The Star Inn The Harbour, review to follow of course), I made my way back to the White Horse & Griffin for dinner, dodging the monstrously proportioned local seagulls who’re clearly well fed with leftover fish and chips.
+Having reacquainted myself with winter in Whitby through my strolling (including passing The Star Inn The Harbour, review to follow of course), I made my way back to the White Horse & Griffin for dinner, dodging the monstrously proportioned local seagulls who’re clearly well fed with leftover fish and chips.
 The Endeavour lounge is a quiet and warm space with a large open fire that’s separated from the main bar, best suited to residents in my view, and offers space for drinks and menu consideration before dinner.
 Also on offer are a range of board games, prompting conversation with a couple of other residents who were clearly enjoying themselves!
 After a short delay we were on our way to the snug, low ceilinged dining room, with another open fire keeping the January air at bay.

 Having spent a good amount of time with the menu already we didn’t need the pause offered by bread and butter to place our order so quickly got on with ordering, making sure to include the chef’s suggestions.
 We agreed to start with pig cheeks and scallop dishes.
 After another pause the starters presented themselves smartly, with the scallop making the best entrance in terms of plating.
 Pea puree and squid ink crisps sat in the shell with the scallop while morels blended into the slate on which it was served.
 Pigs cheeks came with piped on truffled mash, apple puree and an “apple caramel”, all of which filled out the plate nicely.
 Pigs cheeks remain a sadly underappreciated cut of meat and the classic pairing with apple worked as nicely as one would expect, the “caramel” feeling more like an indulgent sprig of crackling to give texture.